AI…

 I’m certainly not going down a judgmental path with how each of you may feel or with your individual take/usage.
 It’s all very individual.
 I’m just sharing my take.
 Here is my unsolicited opinion.

 For one thing, I find it disturbing that you just don’t know what’s authentic online.
 Is it true?
 Did they really say that?
 Was she really in an accident?
 It is so easily manipulated that people are misrepresented.
 We are living in a deepfake world and for me, it’s a hard to swallow.
-When something appears as it’s not, I am just not a fan.
+When something appears as it’s not, that’s more than disconcerting.

-Next, and most vital is it lacks empathy and emotional connection.
+Next, and most vital is, it lacks empathy and emotional connection.
 AI cannot feel the Holy Spirit, or have a relationship with Jesus.
 Or with others on a human level.
 This is a machine we’re inquiring of.
 Does it have answers?
 Yes, of course it does.
-But it can also gather content that can be unbiblical.
+But the answers lack experience and emotional knowledge.
+And it can also gather content that can be unbiblical and biased.

 To sum up…

-I guess in a nutshell, God created us and our brains for so much more.
-We were made with creativity, discernment, and emotion.
-And though AI might be used from time to time, don’t let it take away your God given identity.
+I guess in a nutshell, some things will go as far as allowed.
+Be careful what you allow.
+God created us and our brains for so much more.
+We were made with empathy, creativity, discernment, ability and emotion.
+And though AI might be used from time to time, use discernment over convenience.
+Don’t let it take away your God given identity.
 And humanness.

 God Bless,